mottibec/stocker/readme.md

-# Stocker - stock watcher app for demonstrating socket.io auto instrumentation
+# Stocker - socket.io auto instrumentation demo

 The app is composed of 2 parts